OffBroadway/flippydrive/source/compatibility.rst

 Game Compatibility
 ==================

 Having just entered beta, the FlippyDrive currently has a few thousand hours of total game runtime.
-Compatibility has been excellent overall with a handful of third-party titles revealing a few minor bugs in our drive emulation, since fixed.
+Compatibility has been excellent overall with a handful of third-party titles revealing a few minor bugs in our drive emulation that have since been fixed.
 Below is the list of GameCube titles, and their status with various loading modes.

 .. important::
     We do not yet have automated status reporting, so we rely on `viewers like you` to report game compatibility, especially positive reports